UAlbertaALTLab/crk-db/README.md

     The database will be written to `data/database.ndjson`.

+# You might want to indicate this in the preceding specific commands, unless the intention is to write the aggregate to the private repo?

     You can also run this script as a JavaScript module.
 It is located in `lib/buildDatabase.js`.

+# The above command does not appear to work.
+# chmod a+x lib/buildDatabase.js
+# lib/buildDatabase.js
+# lib/buildDatabase.js: line 1: /Applications: is a directory
+# lib/buildDatabase.js: line 2: LICENSE: command not found
+# lib/buildDatabase.js: line 3: bin/: is a directory
+# import: unable to open X server `' @ error/import.c/ImportImageCommand/344.
+# [ lines omitted ]
+# usage: dirname path
+# join: as: No such file or directory
+# lib/buildDatabase.js: line 20: syntax error near unexpected token `}'
+# lib/buildDatabase.js: line 20: `}                     from 'path';'

+#####
+# Then what?
+# What I'd be interested in is how do I know what I need to review, when updating CW?
+E.g. what are the entries that need manual reviewing?

 ## Steps to incrementally update the production database